Review: ‘Shazam! Fury of the Gods,’ starring Zachary Levi, Asher Angel, Jack Dylan Grazer, Rachel Zegler, Djimon Hounsou, Lucy Liu and Helen Mirren

 And it’s not just social issues that are addressed on “Sesame Street.”
 The show has also discussed health issues, such as the AIDS crisis and the COVID-19 pandemic.
 Although “Sesame Street” got pushback from some politically conservative people for talking about AIDS on the show, this criticism didn’t deter “Sesame Street,” which was supported by the majority of its audience for this decision.
 Dr. Anthony Fauci is in the documentary praising “Sesame Street” for helping educate people on health crises.

 The documentary includes a segment on the first HIV-positive muppet Kami, a character in “Takalani Sesame,” the South African version of “Sesame Street.”
 Kami, who is supposed to be a 5-year-old girl, was created in 2002, in reaction to the AIDS epidemic in South Africa.
-Her positive outlook on life and how she is accepted by her peers can be viewed as having an impact on people that’s hard to measure.
+Her positive outlook on life and how she is accepted by her peers can be viewed as having an impact that’s hard to measure.

 Marie-Louise Samuels, former director early childhood development at South Africa’s Department of Basic Education, has this to say about Kami: “It wasn’t about her getting some sympathy.
 It was really about how productive she is in society with the virus.”
 Even though Kami was well-received in South Africa, “the U.S. was not as receptive,” says Louis Henry Mitchell, creative director of character design at Sesame Workshop.